joserlopes/Programming-Languages/README.md

 ## Second Phase

-Everything that is applied in the first phase also applies here.
+- Everything that is applied in the first phase also applies here.
+- Alongside the test cases present at `src/test/java/L0/`, a more extensive test suite can be viewed at [XPP-Test-Cases](https://github.com/joserlopes/XPP-Test-Cases)